margo-K/clever-assn/README.md

 ##Usage Insights
 To get a basic handle on the relationships between districts and apps, as provided in this data set, we first do a little exploratory work. ####How many apps are districts using?
 Out of the 1680 districts included in this dataset, the vast majority (1336 ~= 79.5%) use only one app.
 13.27% use 2 apps and only 7.2% use more than 2 apps.
-[ADD WHAT HAPPENS IF WE ELIMINATE ROWS WHERE ACCOUNTS PROVISIONED == 0]
 * Minimum Apps/District: 1
 * Maximum Apps/District: 17
-Given that the total app catalog (represented in this dataset) is 94 apps, this means that even the most active districts use less than 20% of the total app catalog. **** ADD SOMETHING HERE ****
+Given that the total app catalog (represented in this dataset) is 94 apps, this means that even the most active districts use less than 20% of the total app catalog.
 Looking at the full distribution:
 ```python
 apps_per_district = grouped_districts.size()